 “Hurry!”
 Amy shouted again, only partially muffled now.

-A second later Tom was hustling back to the van holding the shoe by a shoestring.
-A step short of the car door, the string slipped his grip and the shoe landed on the gravel driveway.
+Tom hustled back to the van holding the shoe by a shoestring.
+A step short of the car door, the string slipped his grip and the shoe landed on the driveway.

 “Hang on!”
 Tom called out, bending to get the shoe.
 At that moment, Billy decided to help his dad by opening the driver’s door, kicking it with both feet as hard as he could.